DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/SortableClosableTabs/description.md

-This demo illustrates how you can allow end-users to reorder, add, and remove tabs within the DevExtreme [TabPanel](/Documentation/ApiReference/UI_Widgets/dxTabPanel/) widget.
+This demo illustrates how you can allow end-users to reorder, add, and remove tabs within the DevExtreme [TabPanel](/Documentation/ApiReference/UI_Widgets/dxTabPanel/) UI component.

 **Reorder tabs**